mkarpiarz/cloud-native-docs/README.md

 ## Building the Container

-This step is optional.
+This step is optional if your only goal is to build the documentation.
 As an alternative to building the container, you can run `docker pull registry.gitlab.com/nvidia/cloud-native/cnt-docs:0.1.0`.

 Refer to <https://gitlab.com/nvidia/cloud-native/cnt-docs/container_registry> to find the most recent tag.

-If you change the `Dockerfile`, build the container.
+If you change the `Dockerfile`, update `CONTAINER_RELEASE_IMAGE` in the `gitlab-ci.yml` file to the new tag and build the container.
 Use the `Dockerfile` in the repository (under the `docker` directory) to generate the custom doc build container.

 1. Build the container: